Discord-Oxygen/Discord-Console-hacks/README.md

   <summary>This script enables all Badges on you client.</summary>

 Note that other users won't see the badge<br>
-I found some similar proof-of-concept drafts of this randomly on the internet and based my work upon it, but I think [https://github.com/X-x-X-0/discord-js](https://github.com/X-x-X-0/discord-js) could be the original author<br>
 ```js
 Object.values(webpackJsonp.push([[],{[''] :(_,e,r)=>{e.cache=r.c}},
 [['']]]).cache).find(m=>m.exports&&m.exports.default&&m.exports.default.getCurrentUser!==void